godspeedsystems/gs-documentation/docs/introduction.md

 Developers can deliver simple microservice on their first day itself.
 The standardized guardrails enforce their adoption and learning of best practices and engineering concepts, upskilling on the way as the projects proceed.
 In most cases, only a few in the organization need in-depth expertise, while others can quickly adapt to the framework through training and collaborate effectively, with support from internal team or from Godspeed.

 ### Easy brownfield adoption
 Teams can adopt Godspeed by simply including the NPM module or jar in their existing project and installing the [CLI](CLI.md).
+Godspeed ships as a node module.
+Hence it can be imported in any nodejs , bunjs or springboot project easily or developers can even reuse the existing event soures and data sources without any hassle.

 ### Security